If you're a course creator interested in creating an online course, you may be wondering about the costs to develop an online course.

 Presentation Videos and Visuals

-Whether screen recording or animation, presentation style videos take the longest.
+Whether screen recording or animation, presentation style video content takes the longest.
 That's because you need to create a professional presentation before you start recording.

 If you're creating an animated video, figure out who to hire or animation software to use.
 If you're doing a slide show, then figure out which software you'll use to make the slides.